Trevor Larnach Player Props: Twins vs. White Sox

 Trevor Larnach At The Plate

-- Larnach leads Minnesota with an OBP of .439, plus a team-best slugging percentage of .471.
+- Larnach has an OPS of .849, fueled by an OBP of .413 to go with a slugging percentage of .436.
+All three of those stats lead Minnesota hitters this season.

-- Among qualifying hitters, he ranks 40th in batting average, while his on-base percentage ranks 27th and he is 77th in slugging.
+- Among the qualifying batters in MLB play, his batting average ranks 52nd, his on-base percentage ranks 37th, and he is 93rd in the league in slugging.

-- He has hit a home run in one of nine games, and in 2.4% of his plate appearances.
+- He has gone deep in one of 10 games, and in 2.2% of his plate appearances.

-- Larnach has driven in a run in five games this season (55.6%), including one multiple-RBI game.
+- In six games this season, Larnach has picked up an RBI, with more than one RBI once.

-- He has scored at least once four times this year (44.4%), including one multi-run game.
+- In four of 10 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.